Madani00/pipex/README.md

 - After the `fork()` call, changes to the parent process will not be visible to the child process and vice versa.
 - The kernel creates the very first process (either init or its modern replacement like systemd) when the system boots.
 ## Copy-on-Write (CoW) mechanism
 - After fork(), Instead of duplicating memory immediately, it shares memory between the parent and child processes.
 Only when one process tries to modify the memory does the OS create a separate copy for that process.
+- ctrl+z stops a process